A Review of Diffusion-based Simulation-Based Inference: Foundations and Applications in Non-Ideal Data Scenarios: Survey of existing works

 A disadvantage of F-NPSE is that aggregating scores derived from approximations (factorized inference) can accumulate error, whereas a fully conditional NPSE (non-factorized, trained on all $n$ observations) or NPE avoids this aggregation error but sacrifices simulation efficiency.
 This illustrates a key through-line comparison between F-NPSE and SNPSE~\cite{sharrock2024sequentialneuralscoreestimation}.

-F-NPSE, in its core formulation, assumes that observations are independent and identically distributed (i.i.d.), but despite only being demonstrated on standard data, conceptual pathways exist for extending its application.
-In regards to irregular data, directly performing inference on time series which may have varied sampling rates or sequence lengths requires special consideration in factorized models~\cite{shukla_survey_2021}.
-Since F-NPSE is built from a conditional diffusion architecture, however, it has flexibility to adapt to irregular data cases through various means.
+F-NPSE, in its core formulation, assumes that observations are independent and identically distributed (i.i.d.), but regardless, conceptual pathways exist for extending its application.
 For example, F-NPSE could be combined with sequencing or imputation mechanisms found in works such as~\cite{tashiro_csdi_2021,geffner2023compositionalscoremodelingsimulationbased, verma_robust_2025,sharrock2024sequentialneuralscoreestimation}.
-Such structural encoding would enable the method to account for observations that vary in both format and length.
+Such structural encoding could enable the method to account for observations that vary in both format and length.

-While model misspecification avenues for F-NPSE are yet to be explored, the method's reliance on score estimation and annealed sampling suggests potential for adaptation.
-This might involve modifying the underlying loss function to utilize robust statistical distances (e.g., Maximum Mean Discrepancy, MMD) or jointly learning robust data representations, rather than relying solely on the non-robust KL divergence inherent in the current implementation~\cite{kelly_simulation-based_2025}.

 In summary, F-NPSE represents a significant step forward in SBI by leveraging factorization to improve simulation efficiency while maintaining the flexibility of conditional diffusion models.
-It shows promise for future adaptations to handle irregular data, model misspecification, and unstructured outputs, with space to incorporate sequential refinement strategies like those in SNPSE~\cite{sharrock2024sequentialneuralscoreestimation} or compositional approaches like those in Geffner et al.~\cite{geffner2023compositionalscoremodelingsimulationbased}.
+It shows promise for future adaptations to non-ideal data scenarios with space to incorporate sequential refinement strategies like those in SNPSE~\cite{sharrock2024sequentialneuralscoreestimation} or compositional approaches like those in~\cite{geffner2023compositionalscoremodelingsimulationbased}.